bzminer/bzminer/README.md

   --no_color INT              If 1 (default 0), output in console will not have color.
   --log_solutions INT         If 1 (default 1), Solutions will be logged in output (as green).
   --log_date INT              If 1 (default 0), the current date/time will be logged at the start of every line of output.
+  --lhr_mine_ms INT ...
+Time (ms) to mine each algo when dual mining.
+  --oc_delay_ms INT           Time (ms) to delay algo switch before/after oc changed for algo.
   --oc_fan_speed INT ...
 Set the target fan speed (as percentage) for devices, separated by a space.
 0 = auto, -1 = ignore, 100 = max.
   --oc_power_limit INT ...
 Set the power limite for devices (in watts), separated by a space.
 0 = ignore.
+  --oc_core_clock_offset INT ...
-  --oc_core_clock INT ...
-Set the target core clock offset (in khz) for devices, separated by a space.
+                              Set the target core clock offset (in mhz) for devices, separated by a space.
 0 = ignore.
 Will be ignored if oc_lock_core_clock is not 0.
+  --oc_memory_clock_offset INT ...
-  --oc_memory_clock INT ...
-Set the target memory clock offset (in khz) for devices, separated by a space.
+                              Set the target memory clock offset (in mhz) for devices, separated by a space.
 0 = ignore.
 Will be ignored if oc_lock_memory_clock is not 0.
   --oc_lock_core_clock INT ...
                               Lock the core clock for devices (in mhz), separated by a space.
 Overrides oc_core_clock.
   --oc_lock_memory_clock INT ...